crossminer/FOCUS/README.md

 A pre-print version of the paper is available [here](https://hal.archives-ouvertes.fr/hal-02023023/document).

+A detailed instruction on how to experiment the artifacts is provided [here](https://github.com/crossminer/FOCUS/blob/master/README.pdf).

 ## Introduction

 FOCUS is a context-aware collaborative-filtering recommendation system that exploits cross relationships among OSS projects to suggest the inclusion of additional API invocations and concrete API usage patterns.
 The current implementation targets Java code specifically.